jiafei1224/RAIVNLab.github.io/README.md

 ## Updating Papers

-If you want to add a publication,
+If you want to add a publication, update the [publications.json](https://github.com/RAIVNLab/RAIVNLab.github.io/blob/main/src/components/publications.json) file.
+If you want to add a thumbnail, make sure you've placed it in the [`static/`](https://github.com/RAIVNLab/RAIVNLab.github.io/tree/main/static) directory.

 ## Local Development